jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/evalAndresults.typ

 //![terrain, monkey, bigguy with same pattern]

-But we definitely not satisfied with only 10 tessellation level, the following image demonstrate what is the model looks like with pattern 100 tessellation level.
+However, it is possible to increase the tessellation level to 100, the following image demonstrate what is the model looks like with pattern 100 tessellation level.

 #figure(
   image("figures/100tess.png", width: 100%),